decoderesearch/saebench-reliability-audit/README.md

-# How Reliable Are Sparse Autoencoder Benchmarks?
+# Are Sparse Autoencoder Benchmarks Reliable?

-Code accompanying the paper *How Reliable Are Sparse Autoencoder Benchmarks?*
+Code accompanying the paper *[Are Sparse Autoencoder Benchmarks Reliable?](https://arxiv.org/abs/2605.18229)*

 The repo contains the code for the three audit lenses in the paper: